functional-script/fscript/README.md

 console.log x, y

 # You can also make function returning nothing
-# using the "Void" type
+# using the "Nothing" type
-def log :: String -> Void
+def log :: String -> Nothing
   member =>
     console.log member
     10